vnrtumu/loanbook/README.md

 ## FOR IOS:

-clean the existing build with cmd `cd ios && xcodebuild clean`.
+clean the existing build with cmd
+    `cd ios && xcodebuild clean`
 Then install all the packages with cmd `npm install` now do `pod install` in the same ios folder fillnally run `react-native run-ios`